 The Modern View of Sharks

-The modern view of sharks is rooted in the secular view of geology – that the Earth is older than what the book of Genesis states, and that all animals are related via evolutionary processes.
-You may had heard it stated this way:
+The secular view of geology gives us our modern view of sharks.
+That view says that the Earth is older than what the book of Genesis states, and that all animals are related via evolutionary processes.
+For instance, you may had heard it stated this way:

 - Sharks began appearing and evolving 450 million years ago